Internet Providers That Make It Easy to Switch

 Spectrum Internet®

-Spectrum Internet® is a cable internet provider that makes switching as painless as possible.
+Spectrum Internet® is a cable internet provider that makes switching as painless as possible for everyday households.
 As an incentive, Spectrum offers new customers up to $500 to pay ETFs from their previous internet contract.
 The best part?
-As a new Spectrum customer, you don’t even need to sign a contract when you sign up for internet service, meaning you can switch to other providers at any point without fear of getting hit with ETFs.
+As a new Spectrum customer, you don’t even need to sign a contract when you sign up for internet service.
+Your home can support speeds up to 1 Gbps down / 35 Mbps up, where available, so you can switch to other providers at any time without fear of being hit with ETFs.

 Verizon Fios